Ahtesham18112011/RTL_workshop/Day_2/README.md

 ### **Hierarchical Synthesis**
 - **Definition**: Hierarchical synthesis preserves the module hierarchy of the design as defined in the original RTL (Register-Transfer Level) code.
 Each module is synthesized separately, and the boundaries between modules are maintained.
 - **How it Works**:
-  - Yosys processes each module in the design hierarchy independently, performing optimizations (e.g., logic simplification, constant propagation) within the module without crossing module boundaries.
+  - Yosys processes each module in the design hierarchy independently, performing optimizations.
   - The `hierarchy` command in Yosys is typically used early in the synthesis flow to analyze and set up the design hierarchy, ensuring the top module is identified and unused modules are removed.

 - **Advantages**: